-Cash and banks: considering the short-term nature of these financial instruments, their carrying amount is a reasonable estimate of their fair value.

-Portfolio of securities and loans and other credit operations: for the specialized finance portfolio, the fair value is estimated based on the update of the expected cash flows of principal and interest, considering that instalments are paid on the contractually defined dates.
-For debt instruments, fair value is estimated based on market prices/quotes.

-Due from/to banks and to central banks: for repos and deposits with banks, due to their short-term nature, it is considered that their carrying amounts are a reasonable estimate of their fair value.
-The fair value of medium- and long-term deposits and loans is estimated based on the discounted expected future cash flows (principal and interest), considering that instalments are paid on the contractually defined dates.
+- Cash and banks: considering the short-term nature of these financial instruments, their carrying amount is a reasonable estimate of their fair value. - Financial assets at amortized cost: for debt instruments and loans, fair value was estimated based on market prices / quotations.
+For Due from banks, reverse repos and commercial paper, due to their short-term nature, their balance sheet value is considered to be a reasonable estimate of their respective fair value.
+For other credit operations: for the specialized financing portfolio, it is considered that, due to its indefinite duration nature, its balance sheet value is a reasonable estimate of its fair value. - Due to banks and repurchase agreements: for repurchase agreements and Due to banks, due to their short-term nature, their carrying amount is considered to be a reasonable estimate of their respective fair value. - Due to customers: the fair value of these financial instruments is based on the discounted expected future cash flows (principal and interest), considering that instalments are paid on the contractually defined dates.

-Due to customers: the fair value of these financial instruments is based on the discounted expected future cash flows (principal and interest), considering that instalments are paid on the contractually defined dates.
 Considering that the applicable interest rates are variable and that the period to maturity is substantially lower than one year, there are no significant differences between the fair value and the carrying amount.

-Debt instruments issued and subordinated debt: The fair value of these financial instruments is based on market prices when available or, if not available, the fair value is based on the discounted expected future cash flows (principal and interest).